DaveSchmitz/Elastic_Beats/readme.md

 - Administrator/Batch Server(s)
 - Client Application Server(s)

-Regardless of which physical server the logs reside on, The information would flow between the server roles as follows:
+Regardless of which physical server the logs reside on, The information flows between the server roles as follows:

 <img src="./readme_images/logflow.jpg" width="50%" height="50%">